Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Security-SCS-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use an IAM role to manage key access.
 Programmatically update the IAM role policies to manage vendor access.
 - [ ] Use KMS key policies to manage key access.
 Programmatically update the KMS key policies to manage vendor access.
 - [ ] Use delegated access across AWS accounts by using IAM roles to manage key access.
 Programmatically update the IAM trust policy to manage cross- account vendor access.

-### A company needs complete encryption of the traffic between external users and an application.
-The company hosts the application on a fleet of Amazon EC2 instances that run in an Auto Scaling group behind an Application Load Balancer (ALB).
-How can a security engineer meet these requirements?

-- [ ] Create a new Amazon-issued certificate in AWS Secrets Manager.
-Export the certificate from Secrets Manager.
-Import the certificate into the ALB and the EC2 instances.
-- [ ] Create a new Amazon-issued certificate in AWS Certificate Manager (ACM).
-Associate the certificate with the ALExport the certificate from ACM.
-Install the certificate on the EC2 instances.
-- [ ] Import a new third-party certificate into AWS Identity and Access Management (IAM).
-Export the certificate from IAM.
-Associate the certificate with the ALB and the EC2 instances.
-- [x] Import a new third-party certificate into AWS Certificate Manager (ACM).
-Associate the certificate with the ALB.
-Install the certificate on the EC2 instances.